Is Open Adoption Right For You?

 Open Adoption Basics

-One of the key factors to determine before embarking on an open adoption is the type and frequency of contact between the child and the birth parent(s).
-Communication may include letters, e-mails, telephone calls, or visits.
-The frequency of contact is negotiated and can range from every few years to several times a month or more.
-Contact often changes as a child grows and has more questions about his or her adoption or as families' needs change.
+The frequency of contact is negotiable.
+There may be ongoing contact that ranges from every few years to several times a month or more.
+Contact often changes as a child grows and has more questions about their adoption or as families' needs change.
 You can outline the specific terms in a post-adoption contact agreement.

-It's important to note that even in an open adoption, the legal relationship between a birth parent and child is severed.
-The adoptive parents are the legal parents of an adopted child.
+It's important to note that even in an open adoption, adoptions sever the legal relationship between a birth parent and child.

 The goals of open adoption are: